 and Juno Temple.

-THE GREEN HORNET, alongside Seth Rogan and Cameron Diaz.
+alongside Seth Rogen and Cameron Diaz.

-Strauss' DER ROSENKAVARLIER.
+Strauss' "Der Rosenkavarlier".
 His production premiered in December 2013 at the

-December in Antwerp with musical direction by Dmitri Jurowski and Philipp
+Vlaamse Opera in Antwerp with musical direction by Dmitri Jurowski and Philipp

 Pointner.
 The comic opera follows the romantic desperation of two couples in